 “The real question behind the Ramayana is not whether monkeys could speak or if Rama and Sita are politically correct by today’s opinions, but how we can live a higher truth.” writes Dr David Frawley

 Lord Rama is much more than an historical person.
 He represents an inner connection of all humanity to the universal Self.
 Sita Devi is not only a human woman but a profound cosmic aspiration.
 Without understanding such deeper associations, we will misunderstand the magnificent story of the Ramayana.

-Human life, though karmically bound to physical reality, is part of an infinite consciousness through all of the nature.
+Human life, though karmically bound to physical reality, is part of an infinite consciousness working through all of the nature.
 Developing that unbounded awareness and its complementary compassion is the real teaching behind such sacred depictions as Rama and Sita.

 Sita and Rama as the Dual Cosmic Powers

 Trying to understand Rama and Sita in human terms reflects a limited perception and bondage to Maya, the realm of outer appearances.
 This does not mean that Rama and Sita had no human existence, but as manifestations of a transcendent reality.
 Rama as an avatar represents our highest spiritual potential.